drevops/vortex/.drevops/docs/content/introduction/faqs.md

 Yes, you can change anything you want.
 DrevOps is a project template, which means that you can disable/remove certain features.

+Feel free to [open an issue](https://github.com/drevops/drevops/issues) to discuss any of the decisions made in DrevOps.

 ## I do not need all these features?
 It looks like an overkill.